The Meagle has an incredible sense of smell.

 - Back problems

-These dogs have a fun personality and make great family dogs are naturally curious.
+These dogs have a fun personality, are naturally curious, and make great family dogs.
 Their parents can give them rather mischievous and inquisitive characteristics within their families.
 While it is possible that this dog will be rather good with children, their disposition will primarily depend on which of the breeds it inherits more of its personality traits from.
 Socializing the pet early would be the best way to promote bonding with younger children and adults alike, reducing the risk of depression and aggression.

 Sometimes they can also be stubborn during training sessions.